 Shutdown Hooks are a special construct that allows developers to plug in a piece of code to be executed when the JVM is shutting down.
 This comes in handy in cases where we need to do special clean up operations in case the VM is shutting down.

 Handling this using the general constructs such as making sure that we call a special procedure before the application exits (calling System.exit(0) ) will not work for situations where the VM is shutting down due to an external reason (ex. kill request from O/S), or due to a resource problem (out of memory).
 As we will see soon, shutdown hooks solve this problem easily, by allowing us to provide an arbitrary code block, which will be called by the JVM when it is shutting down.

-From the surface, using a shutdown hook is downright straight forward.
-All we have to do is simply write a class which extends the java.lang.Thread class, and provide the logic that we want to perform when the VM is shutting down, inside the public void run() method.
+From the surface, using a shutdown hook is downright straightforward.
+All we have to do is simply write a class that extends the java.lang.Thread class, and provide the logic that we want to perform when the VM is shutting down, inside the public void run() method.
 Then we register an instance of this class as a shutdown hook to the VM by calling Runtime.getRuntime().addShutdownHook(Thread) method.
 If you need to remove a previously registered shutdown hook, the Runtime class provides the removeShutdownHook(Thread) method as well.

-When we run the above code, you will see that the shutdown hook is getting called by the JVM when it finishes execution of the main method.
+When we run the above code, you will see that the shutdown hook is getting called by the JVM when it finishes the execution of the main method.

 Application Terminating ...
 Shutdown Hook is running !